 Some bugs allow you to finish Flame Core as Knuckles, Crisis City as Blaze, and White Acropolis as Tails.
 The Rank Screen still appears, which is notable with Knuckles, who never gets to finish a level otherwise.

-Failing at that you can still rapidly tap the button, turning his gliding power into infinite hovering.
+Omega can float upwards if you hit corners just right.
+Failing at that, you can still rapidly tap the button, turning his gliding power into infinite hovering.

 Certain exploits in Silver's and Blaze's movesets allow you to hop through and ignore otherwise lethal water and quicksand areas, provided the player manages to master the timing.